utpalpaul108/review-scrapper-aws/README.md

 http://localhost:8080
 ```

-After opening the application, you will see a search box.
+After opening the application, you will find a search box.
 Here, you can search for any product and extract the product review in a csv file.